 The Curious Case of Bal Sant Abhinav Arora: Rise of Child Preachers in India

-In India, this trend is epitomized by figures like Abhinav Arora, a nine-year-old spiritual orator from Delhi, whose fame on social media has attracted millions of followers.
-Adored as "Bal Sant," or child saint, Abhinav is a symbol of devotion, regularly performing rituals and delivering spiritual messages.
-But beyond his apparent devotion lies a complex reality—many have pointed that his rise is largely orchestrated by his father, an entrepreneur and motivational speaker.1 And this raises the question: Is this the child's calling, or are they being propelled forward by others with larger ambitions?
+In India, one prominent example is Abhinav Arora, a nine-year-old spiritual orator from Delhi, who has captured millions of followers on social media.
+Known as "Bal Sant" (child saint), Abhinav appears to embody true devotion, performing rituals and delivering spiritual messages with remarkable conviction.
+Yet, many observers have pointed out that his rise is heavily orchestrated by his father, an entrepreneur and motivational speaker.
+This prompts a fundamental question: Is this truly the child’s spiritual calling, or is he being propelled by adult ambitions?

 Marjoe Gortner (USA)